-We present evidence that relieving individual constraints enables farmers to invest in quality-improving technology and improve compliance with food safety quality standards.
-The context of our study is groundnut cultivation in Senegal, a country where groundnuts are both the most valuable export crop and widely consumed locally.1 We focus on one specific food safety quality standard-aflatoxin contamination-which affects both export market access and public health.
-Aflatoxins are a Group 1 human carcinogen (IARC, 1993, 2012; National Toxicology Program, 2016) produced by a fungus (aspergillus flavus) which contaminates staple crops including groundnuts, maize and rice.2 Many countries impose aflatoxin standards for imported commodities, with the European Union's rules among the strictest in the world (Garcia-Alvarez-Coque et al., 2020).
-Despite the health and economic consequences of aflatoxin contamination, at baseline we find low awareness of the problem among groundnut farmers.
+The context of our study is groundnut cultivation in Senegal, where groundnuts are both the most valuable export crop and widely consumed locally.
+We focus on one specific food safety quality standard-aflatoxin contamination-which affects both export market access and public health.
+Aflatoxins are a Group 1 human carcinogen (IARC, 1993, 2012; National Toxicology Program, 2016) produced by a fungus (aspergillus flavus) which contaminates staple crops including groundnuts, maize and rice.
+Many countries impose aflatoxin standards for imported commodities.
+Our data collection confirms that aflatoxin contamination is indeed a problem in the groundnut basin of Senegal: less than 70 percent of farmers in